jonjohnsontc/fictional-guacamole/lessons_learned.md

 # Lessons Learned trying to complete the BRC

-Outside of toy examples and Leetcode, this is the first time that I'm attempting to put a project together using C. I'm compiling a list of things I've learned along the way about tackling this particular sort of problem:
+Outside of toy examples and Leetcode, this is the first time that I'm attempting to put a project together using C. I'm compiling a list of things I've learned along the way about tackling this particular sort of problem.

-OUTLINE:
+I don't want to spend too many words on this post.
+The BRC has long finished for Java, and I don't have any insights that couldn't be gained from Danny Van Kooten's post / content.
+Although, maybe I can think of a few things

+## Outline

+- What and Why
+- Observations
+- Closing Thoughts

+## Observations

-- sscanf is slow (esp with mmap)
+- sscanf is slow (& unusable with mmap)
   - I should profile a mmapped iteration through a million row file with sscanf and one that uses *some other* method.
+- avoid concurrency, especially if you don't need it
+- the compiler is very smart
+- mmapping a file makes access incredibly fast